Pratik-Gmr/TITS/README.md

 Our goal is to leverage the power and efficiency of C++ and concepts of OOP to build a robust and user friendly VCS that can serve as a valuable tool for all developers/project managers.

+##To-do
+files not added before a new commit doesnt exist in the commit snapshot commit, branches, merge , revert and check logics not yet handeled